Analysis | Why Big Central Banks Are Becoming Climate Warriors

 5. What’s that?

 After the 2008 financial crisis, the Fed, ECB and Bank of Japan pursued so-called quantitative easing, or QE.
 They bought trillions of dollars in bonds to stimulate their economies by nudging down long-term interest rates.
-The ECB is considering funneling some of its bond-buying toward green projects and companies, lowering borrowing costs for that industry.
+“Green QE” would funnel some of a central bank’s bond-buying toward green projects and companies, lowering borrowing costs for that industry.
 The market for green bonds is currently just over half a trillion dollars.

 6. What else can they do?